 Selected candidates have the following program obligations:

-- Must complete the 11 month appointment (September - July);
+- Must complete the 11-month full-time appointment (September - July) in Washington, DC.

-- Must meet the Terms and Conditions spelled out in the offer letters or letters of appointment provided by their sponsoring agencies, including requirements for ethical conduct, and financial disclosure and conflict-of-interest;
+- Must meet the Terms and Conditions spelled out in the offer letter of appointment provided by the AEF Program, including requirements for ethical conduct, and financial disclosure and conflict-of-interest.

-- Must participate in the professional development meetings organized for Fellows; and
+- Must participate in the official professional development meetings organized for Fellows by the AEF Program.

 Fellows must also comply with all legal and ethical requirements subject to their individual appointments.
-An example of ethics guidelines for DOE sponsored Fellows can be viewed here (69KB).
+An example of ethics guidelines for DOE sponsored Fellows can be viewed here (272KB).